orchardl/UsersComputersBackup/README.md

 and this script will run on that folder and appropriately log the changees.

-run2.sh is the most up do date script--the other three will work, but they are not as clean nor easy to look at haha
+run2.sh is the most up do date script--the old versions will work, but they are not as clean nor easy to look at haha